SaijaS/E-commerce-Analysis/README.md

 # E-commerce-Analysis
 The E-commerce Analysis, focusing on Blinkit, Swiggy Instamart, and JioMart.
 It includes customer feedback, delivery times, service ratings, and various factors.
+It helps to identify the total sales, average sales, average delivery time and average rating based on platforms and item category.
+Here we can see the highest sales happening in platform at particular time.
+This power BI projects helps to identify the insights through visualization.